NeonGeckoCom/neon-tts-plugin-coqui/README.md

 # Requirements:
 `sudo apt install espeak-ng`

-Necessary for recording audio files
+Necessary for english, greek and some other languages

 ## Docker